+Thomas Jefferson conceived of the faculty as a peer group responsible both for instruction and administration of the University.
+Administrative functions have diversified during subsequent growth of the University, but the tradition of faculty participation in governance continues.
 The original faculty met for the first time on April 12, 1825, elected a chair, and organized the instructional program.
-From its founding until 1856 the University changed little.
+From it's founding until 1856 the University changed little.
 Then, as now, student enrollment determined the number of faculty; during the first twenty years the average attendance was only 190.
 By 1860 there were thirteen faculty and three major divisions: the literary and scientific schools, the School of Law, and the School of Medicine.

 The Faculty Senate

-The Faculty Senate is a representative body consisting of eighty members elected from the schools.
-Its presiding officer is the president of the University, who with the vice presidents of the University and the deans of schools comprise the twenty ex officio members with voice and vote.
-The senate has an elected chair and an executive council.
+The Faculty Senate is a representative body consisting of approximately eighty members elected from the schools.
+Its presiding officer is the president of the University.
+The president, the executive vice president and provost, the vice presidents of the University, the deans of schools, and the University librarian serve as ex officio members of the Faculty Senate with voice but without vote (except in the case of a tie vote, in which case the president casts the deciding vote).
+The Faculty Senate has an elected chair and an executive council.
 The chair has the power to call meetings of the Faculty Senate on behalf of the executive council.

 Each of the school faculties formulates its own policies governing admission of its students, approves all courses, establishes all degree requirements, enacts and enforces rules governing academic work, approves candidates for degrees, and exercises jurisdiction over all other educational matters pertaining to that school, subject to the authority of the General Faculty of the University and the Faculty Senate in matters affecting general policy.